Noisy Interactive Quantum Communication

-The above results show that, in the regime where we use binary symmetric channels of classical capacity close to $0$, we cannot expect to do much better than what we achieve, up to a multiplicative constant in front of the $\frac{1}{C}$ dilation factor.
-If we want to perform better in that regime, we would have to use the specifics of the operations implemented by the noiseless protocol instead of just using it as a black-box, even if we are restricting to protocols computing binary functions.
-We could however hope to be able to get much better hidden constants, since ours do not match the case of one-way communication in which the constant can be made arbitrarily close to $\frac{1}{2}$ as the quantum message size increases.
-Another regime of interest would be for channels of capacity close to $1$, in which our techniques dilate the length of the protocols by a large multiplicative constant even when the error rate is low.
+The above results show that in the regime where we use binary symmetric channels of classical capacity close to $0$, we cannot do much better than what we achieve, up to a multiplicative constant on top of the $\tfrac{1}{C}$ dilation factor.
+If we want to perform better in that regime, we would have to use the specifics of the operations implemented by the noiseless protocol instead of using these operations as black-boxes, even if we are restricting to protocols computing binary functions.
+We could, however, hope to be able to get much better hidden constants, since we do not match the case of one-way communication in which the constant can be made arbitrarily close to $\tfrac{1}{2}$ as the quantum message size increases.
+Another regime of interest would be one for channels of capacity close to $1$, in which our techniques dilate the length of the protocols by a large multiplicative constant even when the error rate is low.
 In the classical case, recent results of Kol and Raz \cite{KR13} show how to obtain communication rates going to $1$ as the capacity goes to $1$.
-Using our representation for quantum protocols, we are able to adapt their techniques with ideas similar to those used here to obtain comparable results in the shared entanglement model (up to a factor of $2$ for teleportation), and this result will appear in a forthcoming paper.